 Active Directory Explorer (AD Explorer) is an advanced Active Directory (AD) viewer and editor.
-You can use AD Explorer to easily navigate an AD database, define favorite locations, view object properties, and attributes without having to open dialog boxes, edit permissions, view an object’s schema, and execute sophisticated searches that you can save and re-execute.
-Kindly refer to these related guides: How to download and use Windows SysInternals tools locally, What is System Monitor (Sysmon) and how to install and use it, How to detect registry keys: Process Monitor using Sysinternals Tools, how to use the PsInfo utility, and how to enable Automatic Logon on Windows 10.
+You can use AD Explorer to easily navigate an AD database, define favourite locations, view object properties, and attributes without having to open dialog boxes, edit permissions, view an object’s schema, and execute sophisticated searches that you can save and re-execute.
+Kindly refer to these related guides: How to download and use Windows Sysinternals tools locally, What is System Monitor (Sysmon) and how to install and use it, How to detect registry keys: Process Monitor using Sysinternals Tools, how to use the PsInfo utility, and how to enable Automatic Logon on Windows 10.
+In this guide, you will learn how to use Active Directory Explorer from SysInternals.

 AD Explorer also includes the ability to save snapshots of an AD database for offline viewing and comparisons.
 When you load a saved snapshot, you can navigate and explore it as you would a live database.
 If you have two snapshots of an AD database you can use AD Explorer’s comparison functionality to see what objects, attributes, and security permissions changed between them.
 Kindly see how to use SysInternals Live Tools.